KaydenJR2310/PojavLauncher/README.md

 ## Important Notes

+* Note: There is fake [pojavlauncher website](https://pojavlauncherapp.com) It is not official, just a fan website, and does not include the original copyright.
+* This is a fork of the app, for original repository, please visit [here](https://github.com/PojavLauncherTeam/PojavLauncher)
 * We do not have an official TikTok account.
 No one from the dev team makes TikTok videos.
 * The official Twitter for PojavLauncher is [@PLaunchTeam](https://twitter.com/PLaunchTeam).
 Any others (most notably @PojavLauncher) are fake.